 Amazon Australia has finally launched.
 November was all abuzz with rumors of a launch that just didn’t happen.
 Weeks went by and still no amazon.com.au.
 But on December 5, it finally happened.
 After two soft launch disappointments on the 23rd and 24th of November, the hope of Amazon Australia became more than an insider tip as it was announced on the Brisbane news the night of December 5th.

 No one can blame anyone who doubted the new highly publicized launch date.
 But Amazon Australia is, in fact, live.
-Jeff Bezos has put a lot into this new baby of his, and the new site is ready to take on online retail.
+Jeff Bezos has put a lot into this, and the site is ready to take on online retail.
 Maybe not by storm, as the home page’s meowing duck indicates – yes, it’s still there – but maybe it’s just the developer’s testament to how Amazon has and is going to continue to fundamentally change the face and character of retail.

 Amazon Australia Today